oliverychen/oliverychen.github.io/pages/publications/index.md

 - Gershman S., **Chén O. Y.**, Konkle T. (In preparation) The Generative Representational Similarity Analysis.

-- Dasgupta, N., **Chén Y.**, Basu, R., and Daoud S.S.
+- Dasgupta, N., **Chén O. Y.**, Basu, R., and Daoud S.S.
 (2013) Comparison of Clustering Algorithms: an Example with Proteomic Data. *Advances and Applications in Statistics*.

-- Dasgupta, N., **Chén Y.**, Basu, R., and Daoud S.S.
+- Dasgupta, N., **Chén O. Y.**, Basu, R., and Daoud S.S.
 (2012) Comparison of Methods for Unsupervised Learning Methods – an Applied Study using Proteomic Data from Colon Cancer and Simulations. *2012 Conference on Contemporary Issues and Applications of Statistics (CIAS 2012)*, Indian Statistical Institute.

 ## Books and Book Chapters